 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 34, number 02 (2011).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 In his book The Dust of Death, Christian thinker Os Guinness writes, “The East is still the East, but the West is no longer the West.
 Western answers no longer seem to fit the questions.
 With Christian culture disintegrating and humanism failing to provide an alternative, many are searching the ancient East.”1 Nearly forty years later, the penetration of Western culture with Eastern ideas has grown to the point where what was once considered foreign, strange, or—at the very least—at odds with established Western ideas and ideals is now largely mainstream.

 Such is the case with reincarnation.
 Popularized in the 1980s by, among others, Shirley MacLaine and her best-selling books such as Out on a Limb, reincarnation is now a seemingly acceptable part of Western beliefs.
 Surveys indicate that about twenty-four percent of the U.S. population believes in reincarnation, with twenty-two percent of professing Christians stating that they, too, believe in the Eastern doctrine.2 What, exactly, is reincarnation?
 Is it at odds with Christianity?
 And how can we effectively dialogue with those who hold to it?